Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 add_shortcode('custom_categories_list','wpb_list_categories');

-Tip: See how to find category IDs in WordPress.
+Tip: We have written a guide that shows you how to find category IDs in WordPress.

 You can now go ahead and display your custom categories by adding the shortcode block to your widget area and then adding the [custom_categories_list] shortcode inside it.